-Homemade noodles are easier to make than you may think; they're just flour and eggs (I add a bit of salt, but that's me).
+Homemade noodles are easier to make than you may think; they're just flour and eggs.
 If you've never made noodles before, be sure to check out this Step-by-Step Guide to Making Homemade Egg Noodles to see how the whole process unfolds.

 Note: You can let these noodles air-dry until completely dry and store them in an air-tight container at room temperature for up to a month.
-It's strange but true that they keep much better this way than in the refrigerator.
+You may be tempted to store them in the fridge in an effort to keep them "fresh."
+Avoid this temptation.
+It's strange but true that they keep much better dried than in the refrigerator.

-- 1 cup flour plus more for rolling out
+- 1 cup all-purpose flour, plus more for rolling out the noodles

 - 1/2 teaspoon fine sea salt

-- Combine the flour and salt in a large shallow bowl.
-Make a well in the center and crack the eggs into it.
+- Combine the flour and salt in a large shallow bowl or on a clean work surface.
+Make a well in the center, almost like a "bowl" of flour to hold the eggs, and crack the eggs into it.

-- Turn the dough out onto a well-floured surface.
-With well-floured hands, knead the dough, incorporating more flour as necessary to keep it from sticking to the work surface or your hands, until it is smooth and firm and no longer sticky.
+- Turn the dough out onto a well-floured work surface.
+With well-floured hands, knead the dough, incorporating more flour as necessary to keep it from sticking to either the work surface or your hands, until the dough is smooth and firm and no longer sticky.
 This takes 5 to 10 minutes for most people.

-- Cover the dough with plastic wrap and chill it for at least 30 minutes and up to overnight.
+- Wrap the dough with plastic wrap and chill it for at least 30 minutes and up to overnight.

-- Divide the dough into two pieces and work with half the dough at a time.
-On a well-floured surface roll out the dough to the desired thickness (anywhere from 1/4 inch to paper thin).
-Be sure to rotate or otherwise move the dough between each pass of the rolling pin to keep the dough from sticking to the work surface.
-Sprinkle everything with flour as necessary to keep the dough from sticking.
+- Divide the dough into 2 pieces and work with one half of the dough at a time.
+On a well-floured surface roll out the dough to the desired thickness (anywhere from 1/4 inch to paper thin—the call is yours!).
+Be sure to rotate or otherwise move the dough between each pass of the rolling pin to keep the dough from sticking to the work surface underneath.
+Sprinkle everything with flour—including lifting the dough and flouring the work surface again—as necessary to keep the dough from sticking.
+If you have a pasta roller, you can use that instead of a rolling pin, if you like.

 - Use a sharp knife or pizza cutting wheel to cut the noodles.
 You can make then as narrow or wide as you like but cut them as evenly as possible to ensure uniform cooking time.